pixeldroid/programming-pages/README.md

 ## building

 **programming pages** depends on [Jekyll][jekyll], [Semantic UI][semantic], and [jQuery][jquery].
-The dependencies are all captured in source control for this project, but if you want to update a dependency or change its configuration, you'll need to be able to build them from source.
+The dependencies are all captured and coordinated in the source of this project, but if you want to update a dependency or change its configuration, you'll need to be able to build them from source.